Bridge Shelter

 Will this shelter be low barrier?
 The way our community has seen the ineffectiveness of low barrier shelters in other neighborhoods in Vancouver is daunting, for example the mens shelter ran by sharehouse in downtown Vancouver, the place down there is a mess, with houseless folks who don't even live there camping out in the surrounding areas, mass drugs, tons of garbage, pest control problems etc. Will there be security?
 Will shelter residence be held accountable for actions they take?
 I do not believe that Share is a good organization to oversee this as it would end up being another Navigation Center debacle.
 How will you guys enforce other houseless folks from not gathering around the area or moving into the neighborhood or taking refuge in the park down the road?
 There is so many problems with putting another shelter here when Berthas Place is already down the road, more low income housing is being built where the Golden Tent was...
 There needs to be space between these places and Vancouver seems to be wanting to lump them all together right off of fourth plain.
 Will there be a limit on how long people can stay?
 Or will this become an enabling environment where individuals work at their own pace if there is a pace at all of getting into full time housing?
 I support the need to get people inside, but with rules and regulations and not a free for all with no repercussions.
 The idea of putting this shelter here in our neighborhood is actually a bit upsetting and disturbing and it feels like the City Of Vancouver is pushing to create a new area to put the houseless community.
 There needs to be a surrounding area group meeting in person to discuss this together as a community.

-Jeramy Hopkins asked about 1 month ago
+Jeramy Hopkins asked 3 months ago

 Yes, we intend for the shelter to be low-barrier for entry, just as the City’s Safe Stay Communities provide low-barrier entry.
 The City has established 1000’ no-camping buffers around each of its shelters (Safe Stay Communities) and Safe Park to reduce potential negative impacts to the surrounding neighborhoods and the Safe Stay residents.
 We anticipate establishing a similar no-camping buffer around the Bridge Shelter.